Work Shift Procedures

 “No Coverage”: If a member misses their shift and

-- a) attempted to find coverage or swap and did not succeed despite advanced advertising and working with the Labor Coordinator OR
+a) attempted to find coverage or swap with advance notice and did not succeed despite attempting and working with the Shift Swap Coordinator OR

 “No Show”: If a member misses their shift and

-- *If a member provides the Co-op less than 24 hours notice due to valid emergency more than one time within a calendar year, they will be considered a “No Show.”
+*If a member provides the Co-op with less than 24 hours notice due to valid emergency more than one time within a calendar year, they will be considered a “No Show.”

 If the member does not serve those “make up” shift(s) within 2 months = The member will be required to work 1 more additional shift (this is in addition to working his/her regular recurring shifts).